NM-TAFE/civ-ipriot-in-class-demos/README.md

     mkdir ../my-work
     ```

-    This folder will be used to store your own work, and will not be tracked by git.
+    This folder will be used to store your own work and will not be tracked by git.

 4. During the class, pull the latest changes: